albertor2691/albertor2691.github.io/index.md

 # Alberto Rivas's Portfolio

-I am an electrical engineer major and I plan on graduation in 2028, and Im into cars and automation.
+My name is ALberto Rivas and am an electrical engineer major and I plan on graduation in 2028, and Im into cars and automation.

 ## Favorite CSPC 120L Labs